shopware5/devdocs/source/sysadmins-guide/varnish-setup/index.md

 Internet ▶ 0.0.0.0:80 (Varnish/Caching) ▶ 127.0.0.1:8080 (Apache/Shopware)
 ```

 Or you can forward unencrypted traffic to the secure port via HTTP 301.
-In this case all incoming traffic is handled by the reverse proxy upfront and Varnish can run on Port 6081 on localhost.
+In this case, all incoming traffic is handled by the reverse proxy upfront and Varnish can run on port 6081 on localhost.

 ```